SovnSkyrim/Aldrnari/README.md

 ### My character T-Poses!

+If this is upon loading your savefile, that is normal.

-Cap your framerate, either with BethINI, SSE Display Tweaks, or ENB.
+If it's constantly; cap your framerate, either with BethINI, SSE Display Tweaks, or ENB.

 ### "I am bothered by the way NPCs look in the game!" and "How do NPCs look??
 Are they rugged?
 Are they supermodels?
 Are they vanilla?"